Hainan Island monsoon rain forests: Climate

 The climate of the ecoregion is Tropical savanna climate - dry winter (Köppen climate classification (Aw)).
 This climate is characterized by relatively even temperatures throughout the year, and a pronounced dry season.
 The driest month has less than 60 mm of precipitation, and is drier than the average month.
-Precipitation averages up 2,000 mm/yr on the west side; 1,000 mm/year on the east side.
+Precipitation averages up 1,000 mm/yr on the west side; 2,000 mm/year on the east side.

 Flora and fauna

 Because Hainan Island and the Leizhou Peninsula were connected by a land bridge until the Quaternary, there are relatively few endemic genera, but many endemic species.
 Scientists have recorded 4,200 plant species (including 450 trees), and 98 mammal species.
 During the dry season before monsoon season in the summer, drought-stressed deciduous trees drop their leaves.
 The forest canopy is generally sparse, and sufficient light reaches the ground to support a grass under-story.
-Trees at the mid-level altitudes include chinquapin (Castanopsis, stone oaks (Lithocarpus), and laurels (Lauraceae).
-At higher and drier areas of the interior, more savanna-like conditions are found, with brush and silk trees (Albizia procera).
-Above 1,600 meters, a cloud forest exists.
+Evergreen trees also occur in this area, especially on shaded slopes that have more retentive soils, and at slightly higher elevation.
+Three kinds of trees from Dipterocarpaceae can be found in this ecoregion: Vatica mangachapoi, Hopea hainanensis, and Hopea exalata (now Hopea reticulata).
+Tropical montane forests at the middle elevations include chinquapin (Castanopsis), stone oaks (Lithocarpus), and laurels (Lauraceae).
+More savanna-like vegetation is found higher and drier areas of the interior, with brush and silk trees (Albizia procera).
+Cloud forests grow above 1,600 meters.